LrgDv01/full-stack-evaluator/README.md

-# 🧪 Full-Stack Evaluator – Technical Exam
+# 🧪 Full-Stack Evaluator – Technical Exam Submission

-Welcome to the technical evaluation!
+Welcome to my submission for the technical evaluation!

 This monorepo contains both the **backend (.NET 9 Web API)** and **frontend (React)** projects.
-Your task is to build and/or fix key parts of this intentionally incomplete system.
-Expect quirks.
-Think like a dev in the wild.
+I've built and fixed key parts of this intentionally incomplete system, addressing quirks and thinking like a dev in real-world scenarios.

 ---

 ## ⏱️ Time Limit

 **4 to 5 hours**
-Treat this like a timed test.
-Don’t overthink it.
-Show your best work in that window.
+I treated this as a timed test, focusing on core functionality without overthinking peripherals.

 ---

-## 🎯 Objectives
+## 🎯 Objectives Achieved

-- ✅ Connect frontend to the existing API
+- ✅ Connected the frontend to the existing API, handling partial data and errors.
-- 🔧 Implement or complete missing backend logic
+- 🔧 Implemented or completed missing backend logic, such as [briefly list what you plan to or have done, e.g., EF Core interactions and API endpoints].
-- 🔄 Handle real-world scenarios (partial data, errors, state)
+- 🔄 Managed real-world scenarios like incomplete data, API failures, and state management.
-- 💅 Code should be clean, structured, and readable
+- 💅 Ensured code is clean, structured, and readable with comments where needed.
-- 📦 Commit regularly — **no one big fat commit**
+- 📦 Committed regularly to show my thought process — check the history!

 ---